digital-witness-lab/whatup/infrastructure/README.md

 reservation that we make for the purpose of Cloud SQL private IP enablement.
 If that happens, wait for a few hours and try re-running `pulumi destroy` to fully remove all the resources.

+# Future Notes

+- set protect for buckets and database if stack == prod
+- if bigquery sync is slow, we can use DMS on the SQL side
+- move repository for whatupy into a global thing all jobs/services use if it becomes an issue having so many repositories